jared-richard-clarke/frost-library/README.md

 # Frost: a parser combinator library

-I'm building a parser combinator library to better understand parsing, functional programming, and monads.
+I'm building an experimental parser combinator library to better understand parsing, functional programming, and monads.

 ## About